Shanghai Tennis Dynamics Research Center

 Overlay Experiments

-Racket trajectory tracing, phase timing annotation, angular change visualization, and comparative motion overlays help reveal subtle acceleration patterns that are not visible in real time.
+Trajectory tracing, phase timing annotation, and multi-stroke overlays highlight subtle timing differences not visible in real time.

 Tools & Methods

-Selected examples will highlight PRW vs non-PRW strokes, left-hand vs right-hand symmetry, and early vs late acceleration patterns.
+Studies include PRW vs non-PRW strokes, left-hand vs right-hand symmetry, and early-phase vs late-phase acceleration patterns.

 Dynamics Theory